Crypto Market Analysis + A Look at Uniswap: Dec 23, 2021

 In fact, if you zoom out, Bitcoin seems to still be coasting along within its neutral channel.
 We are not at an extreme price point for Bitcoin.
 This means we could see bullish or bearish movement, but the bias is toward the upside.

-At -25, the Market Index paints a similar picture.
+At -25, the Fear and Greed Index paints a similar picture.
 Bitcoin price is low, but not extremely low.
 We are not in Extreme Fear.

 What cryptocurrencies are good investments right now?